-5. Data organization to comply them with AML guidelines and easily accessible during auditing.
+5. Data organization to comply with AML guidelines and be easily accessible during auditing.

 If you want your Enhance Due Diligence process to be successful, your team must be organized and strictly detailed.
 You need to keep an eye on the set priorities and coordinate accordingly.

 Since each client transaction in a company happens under their guidelines, your team must be completely aware of various risks and assessment procedures.
-The information will arm your team to catch any violation and further, improve the Enhanced Due Diligence process.
+The information will arm your team to catch any violations and further improve the Enhanced Due Diligence process.

 As a financial institution, compliance is one of the building blocks of an organization.
 Thus, ensuring complete compliance with guidelines and regulations will, in turn, make sure risk verification and elimination within the company.